VTC sees benefits of mobile mesh for off-grid tactical operations

 The Last Mile (TLM): Can you tell our readers a little bit about VTC?
 What kinds of training classes do you offer, and what different kinds of organizations and individuals do you provide training for?

 I had been globally teaching classes—ones VTC is teaching now—for a number of years.
-I eventually decided to leverage my decades of experience and start a company that would offer these trainings to those that need them.
+I eventually decided to leverage my decades of experience and start a company that would offer these training sessions to those that need them.

 Our rescue and tactical training courses are hands-on, in-person courses.
 We offer tactical rope access, urban climbing, elevator shafts, and emergency escape from buildings.
 Recently, as of last summer, we started offering small team rural tactics.
 We utilize former Army SOCOM and their medics to do training for a variety of agencies.